flytbase/flytdocs/source/docs/FlytSim/docker/troubleshooting.rst

 Why don’t I see Gazebo GUI when I launch FlytSim?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 FlytSim is by default configured to run APM-SITL which is NOT Gazebo based.
-You would have to configure FlytSim to run PX4-SITL to get Gazebo GUI. :ref:`Click here <flytsim_faq1>` to know how.
+You would have to configure FlytSim to run PX4-SITL to get Gazebo GUI. :ref:`Click here <flytsim_faqs>` to know how.

 |br|